 Lilly Grant Cohorts

 In 2019, the synod applied for and was awarded a $375,000 grant from the Lilly Endowment’s Thriving in Ministry Initiative.
 Our grant, “From the Center Outward,” is based on the idea that the healthiest, most sustainable ministry starts within.
 The grant will support new learning opportunities for the next five years.
-Three new cohorts will be offered starting in 2020:
+These cohorts include:

-- Second Act Cohort – for rostered ministers in years four through ten of public ministry
+- Second Act Cohort – for rostered ministers in years four through 10 of public ministry

 - Kubernesis Seminar – for rostered ministers who have gifts or interest in senior/executive leadership

 - Leaders of Color Cohort – for rostered ministers who are persons of color

-Boundaries education is required for all rostered ministers in the Saint Paul Area Synod at least once every five years.
-The initial day-long training includes foundational understandings of boundaries and power along with conversation on harassment, self-care, and the synod’s updated sexual misconduct policy.
+Boundary education is required for all rostered ministers in the Saint Paul Area Synod at least once every five years.
+You can meet this requirement by participating in one of three learning options.
+View the offerings here.

 Learning Cohorts for Rostered Ministers